 National Ph.D. in

 Protecting hybrid and complex environments, that many organizations are adopting, from cyber attacks has become increasingly difficult.
-Cloud computing, remote working, and mobility are putting a strain on the defense capabilities of companies and public administrations around the world.
-To cope with increasingly sophisticated attacks, such that zero-day and new malware, a technologies and best practices are necessary, but above all we need people with excellent technical, legal and organizational knowledge for reducing the skill gap in cybersecurity and for protecting the citizens rights in cyberspace.
+Cloud computing, remote working, and mobility are putting a strain on the defense capabilities of companies and public administrations worldwide.
+To cope with increasingly sophisticated attacks, such that zero-day and new malware, technologies, and best practices are necessary.
+Still, above all, we need people with excellent technical, legal, and organizational knowledge for reducing the skill gap in cybersecurity and for protecting citizens' rights in cyberspace.
 Although the field of cybersecurity has grown exponentially over the last decade, it is now evident that the needed workforce has not increased adequately.
 As a result, the demand for skilled workers is now unmatched, with dramatic impacts on the national and international labor markets as well as on the overall security of our society.
-The national Ph.D. program in cybersecurity aims at training experts who can face the technical, legal and organizational security challenges.
+The national Ph.D. program in cybersecurity aims at training experts who can face technical, legal, and organizational security challenges.